Rubroshorea andulensis

-Shorea andulensis (also called light red meranti) is a species of tree in the family Dipterocarpaceae.
-It is endemic to Borneo.
+Rubroshorea andulensis (also called light red meranti) is a species of tree in the family Dipterocarpaceae.
+It is endemic to northern and northwestern Borneo.

-Shorea andulensis is a large tree, growing up to 45 metres tall.
+Rubroshorea andulensis is a large tree, growing up to 45 metres tall.

 It grows in lowland mixed dipterocarp forests up to 400 metres elevation.

+The species was first described as Shorea andulensis by Peter Shaw Ashton in 1962.
+In 2022 Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. andulensis.